ricardobeat/cake-flour/README.md

     task 'build:templates', ->
         bundle 'views/*.mustache', 'resources/views.js'

-## Why?
+## Why use flour?

-While Grunt, brewerjs, H5BP-build-script and other similar projects have the same (and some more advanced) capabilities, they are increasingly complex.
-The goal of Flour is to provide a small, short and sane API for the most common build tasks without requiring you to adjust your project structure, install extra tools or create long configuration files.
-Cake is all you need!
+While Grunt, brewerjs, H5BP-build-script, Yeoman and other similar projects have the same (and some more advanced) capabilities, they are increasingly complex to setup.

+The goal of Flour is to provide a small and simple API that caters for the most common build tasks, without requiring you to adjust your project structure, install command-line tools or create long configuration files.

 #### TODO:
 - tests